- The Fed hiked by 25 bps as expected and kept everything unchanged at the last meeting.

 - Fed Chair Powell reaffirmed their data dependency and kept all the options on the table.

 - Inflation measures since then showed further disinflation.

 - The labour market displayed signs of softening although it remains fairly tight.

 - Overall, the economic data started to surprise to the downside lately.

 - The Fed members are leaning more towards a pause rather than another rate hike.

 - The market doesn’t expect the Fed to hike anymore.

-- The market expects the RBA to hold rates steady at the next meeting as well.
+- The market expects the BoE to hike by 25 bps at the upcoming meeting.

-On the 1 hour chart, we can see that the price is now overextended as depicted by the distance from the blue 8 moving average.
-In such instances, we can see the price pulling back into the moving average or consolidate before the next move.
-The buyers are likely to step in here with a defined risk below the support to target the 0.66 handle.
-The sellers, on the other hand, will want to see the price breaking lower to pile in even more and target new lows.
+On the 1 hour chart, we can see that GBPUSD broke below the support again and set a new low.
+The sellers are firmly in control, but the price is now overextended as depicted by the distance from the blue 8 moving average.
+In such instances, we can generally see a pullback into the moving average or some consolidation before the next move.
+If the price pulls back into the previous swing low around the 1.2580 level, we can expect the sellers to pile in with a defined risk above the level to target a new lower low.
+The buyers, on the other hand, will need the price to break above the last swing high around the 1.2640 to start positioning for more upside.

 This week is a bit empty on the data front with just the US ISM Services PMI tomorrow and the US Jobless Claims on Thursday being the main highlights.
 The market pricing is unlikely to change unless the data comes in really hot in which case, we should see the US Dollar strengthening.
 On the other hand, weaker readings might just bring forward rate cuts expectations and weigh on the greenback in the short term.